yasinkaymaz/HandsFreeTweet/README.md

 ```

 #### Second file you need is a text file in which you store your tweets: one tweet text per line.
 Put your tweets into this file.
+Please don't include any @s and #s in this file.
+Just plain text.
 ```
 $cat TweetPool.txt